csc7/PP4_CI_WQCS/README.md

 ## **User Goals**
 - To find an interactive website.
 - To navigate through a responsive website.
-- To have a page where it is possible to get and analise weather data for planning the work.
+- To have a page where it is possible to get and analyse weather data for planning the work.
 - To have a blog where issues can be consulted, posted, commented and solved.
 - To be able to contact the site administrator, owner and/or developer if desired.